In this article, I’ll look at the basics of coaching in the workplace and provide 7 tips and key approaches that you can use to be a successful coach.

 5) Remove Barriers

-The best way to eliminate these are to discuss them as soon as possible and identify how they can overcome these.
-Develop a step-by-step action plan, work through them and provide constant support to help them to see through difficulties.
+The best way to eliminate these is to discuss them as soon as possible and identify how they can overcome them.
+Develop a step-by-step action plan, work through them, and provide constant support to help them to see through difficulties.